vikaskurapati/Shallow-Water-Equations-with-SIMD-and-MPI-RMA/README.md

 * For developing, consider `cmake .. -DENABLE_DEVELOPER_MODE=ON`.
 For an overview of all availble options, use `ccmake ..`
 * Run Make: `make` (or `make -j` for compiling with multiple cores)
 * Run `make help` to see all available targets to build.
+* Run always with a `-DENABLE_VECTORIZATION=ON` as we have not yet implemented the robust scenarios for user inputs

 ### Running a Simulation
 * Run the code in serial via `./SWE-Serial-Runner`